 Tortfeasors (negligent drivers) have no immunity in these situations.
 So, a legal claim against the negligent driver could be based on:

 Damages in pedestrian accident claims typically include compensation for economic losses, such as medical bills, and noneconomic losses, such as pain and suffering.
-Additional punitive damages may be available as well, in extreme cases.

 Most pedestrian accidents occur outside marked crosswalks and at non-intersections.
 So, insurance company lawyers often raise the sudden emergency defense.
 These lawyers argue that since the pedestrian “darted out into traffic,” the tortfeasor is not responsible for damages.